 Step 1: Applying to Transfer an Approval

 To transfer the approval into the new owners name requires for the licensee details for the premises to be amended and confirmation on details of the operation of the activities by the new owners.
-The relevant transfer form and transfer fee are to be submitted to Councils Environmental Health Section.
+The relevant transfer form and transfer fee are to be submitted to Councils Environmental Health Unit.

 Step 2: Issuing the Approval to Operate